livexords-nw/sleepagotchi-lite-bot/README.md

 ---

-## 🌟 **Version v1.3.1**
+## 🌟 **Version v1.3.2**

 ### **Updates**

-- **Enhanced Mission System:** The mission system has been refined for improved accuracy and reliability during mission fetching and management.
+- **Optimized Hero Upgrade System:** Heroes are now upgraded only right before mission execution, ensuring efficient use of resources.
+- **Optimized Mission Deployment:** The mission system now sends only one Legendary hero per mission, while deploying multiple non-Legendary heroes when applicable.

 ## Stay tuned for further updates and improvements! ✨